Photographic Print — GA0014820

 External link: flat33.com

+Now with fresh new additional full HD artworks and larger remastered and reedited high definition versions using the original master tapes.
 The prints form part of the ongoing 8min 20sec project.
-An HD video version of 8min 20sec from 2009 was once rather fittingly described as 'a wonderful kaleidoscopic visual with subtle flickers of colour'.
+A video version of 8min 20sec was once rather fittingly described as 'a wonderful kaleidoscopic visual with subtle flickers of colour'.

 The concept was originally based on capturing the city in video sequences of 8 minutes and 20 seconds (= 500 seconds).
 Later additions expanded the urban focus to also include more natural, rural environments to enrich the project further.
 Each 500-second-sequence was then reduced to 1 frame per second.
 The resulting prints are based on the individual collections of 500 frames (each) and are positioned within square compositions (20x25 video stills).